Developing industry's technologies and innovations for crossover applications in new growth markets

-- PIVOT pilot projects will be up to 12 months long.
-The pilot will fund 3-5 projects.
+- PIVOT pilot projects could be up to 12 months long.
+The pilot is currently funding 3 projects.

-- there is a single two-stage bidding round comprised of a brief outline application followed by invitations to full application during May and June 2021 (with projects able to start in August and last 12 months)
+- there was a single two-stage bidding round comprised of a brief outline application followed by invitations to full application during May and June 2021

 - must be to develop a technology or innovation that is new to aerospace and aviation markets